 (pp. 114 line #12)

-The Responder Address field identifies the address of a responder selected by the initiator to be involved in the following ranging session.
+The Responder Address field is an RPA Hash field value generated using the RPA Prand field value from the initiator's Advertising Poll Compact frame and the IRK of the responder selected by the initiator to be involved in the following ranging session.

 (pp. 114 line #24)

-The Responder Address field identifies the address of a responder selected by the initiator to be involved in the following ranging session.
+The Responder Address field is an RPA Hash field value generated using the RPA Prand field value from the initiator's Advertising Poll Compact frame and the IRK of the responder selected by the initiator to be involved in the following ranging session.

 (pp. 138 line #7)

-When the Message Control field value (within the Message ID field) is zero the Message Content is formatted the same as for the Advertising Confirmation Compact frame Message Content field with Message Control field value of zero, as shown in Figure 78, with the same function and meaning.
+When the Message Control field value (within the Message ID field) is zero the Message Content is formatted the same as for the Advertising Confirmation Compact frame Message Content field with Message Control field value of zero, as shown in Figure 78, with the same function and meaning except for the Responder Address field.
+The Responder Address field identifies the public address of a responder selected by the initiator to be involved in the following ranging session.

 (pp. 138 line #10)

-When the Message Control field value (within the Message ID field) is one the Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value of one, as shown in Figure 79, with the same function and meaning for each of the fields.
+When the Message Control field value (within the Message ID field) is one the Message Content is formatted the same as for the Advertising Response Compact frame Message Content field with Message Control field value of one, as shown in Figure 79, with the same function and meaning for each of the fields except for the Responder Address field.
+The Responder Address field identifies the public address of a responder selected by the initiator to be involved in the following ranging session.